History of Afghanistan: Kabul Shahi

-The Kabul Shahi dynasties ruled the Kabul Valley and Gandhara from the decline of the Kushan Empire in the 3rd century to the early 9th century.
+The Kabul Shahi dynasties (also called Turk Shahi) ruled the Kabul Valley and Gandhara from the decline of the Kushan Empire in the 3rd century to the early 9th century.
 The Shahis are generally split up into two eras: the Buddhist Shahis and the Hindu Shahis, with the change-over thought to have occurred sometime around 870.
 The kingdom was known as the Kabul Shahan or Ratbelshahan from 565 to 670, when the capitals were located in Kapisa and Kabul, and later Udabhandapura, also known as Hund for its new capital.

 The Hindu Shahis under ruler Jayapala, is known for his struggles in defending his kingdom against the Ghaznavids in the modern-day eastern Afghanistan region.
-Jayapala saw a danger in the consolidation of the Ghaznavids and invaded their capital city of Ghazni both in the reign of Sebuktigin and in that of his son Mahmud, which initiated the Muslim Ghaznavid and Hindu Shahi struggles.
-Sebuktigin, however, defeated him, and he was forced to pay an indemnity.
+Jayapala saw a danger in the consolidation of the Ghaznavids and invaded their capital city of Ghazni both in the reign of Sabuktigin and in that of his son Mahmud, which initiated the Muslim Ghaznavid and Hindu Shahi struggles.
+Sabuktigin, however, defeated him, and he was forced to pay an indemnity.
 Jayapala defaulted on the payment and took to the battlefield once more.
 Jayapala however, lost control of the entire region between the Kabul Valley and Indus River.

 Before his struggle began Jaipal had raised a large army of Punjabi Hindus.
 When Jaipal went to the Punjab region, his army was raised to 100,000 horsemen and an innumerable host of foot soldiers.
-According to Ferishta:
+According to Firishta:

 However, the army was hopeless in battle against the western forces, particularly against the young Mahmud of Ghazni.
 In the year 1001, soon after Sultan Mahmud came to power and was occupied with the Qarakhanids north of the Hindu Kush, Jaipal attacked Ghazni once more and suffered yet another defeat by the powerful Ghaznavid forces, near present-day Peshawar.
 After the Battle of Peshawar, he committed suicide because his subjects thought he had brought disaster and disgrace to the Shahi dynasty.

 Jayapala was succeeded by his son Anandapala, who along with other succeeding generations of the Shahiya dynasty took part in various campaigns against the advancing Ghaznavids but were unsuccessful.
-The Hindu rulers eventually exiled themselves to the Kashmir Siwalik Hills.
+The Hindu rulers eventually exiled themselves to the Kashmir Sivalik Hills.

-Islamic conquest
+Arab conquest

-In 642 CE, Rashidun Arabs had conquered most of West Asia from the Sassanids and Byzantines, and from the western city of Herat they introduced the religion of Islam as they entered new cities.
+In 642 CE, Rashidun Arabs had conquered most of West Asia from the Sasanians and Byzantines, and from the western city of Herat they introduced the religion of Islam as they entered new cities.
 Afghanistan at that period had a number of different independent rulers, depending on the area.
 Ancestors of Abū Ḥanīfa, including his father, were from the Kabul region.

 The early Arab forces did not fully explore Afghanistan due to attacks by the mountain tribes.
 Much of the eastern parts of the country remained independent, as part of the Hindu Shahi kingdoms of Kabul and Gandhara, which lasted that way until the forces of the Muslim Saffarid dynasty followed by the Ghaznavids conquered them.